suave-ucsd/SuAVE-Documentation/index.md

 **Follow the link below that best aligns with the workflow you could use help with or click through the tabs to find the page that best fits your needs**

-**This section will help navigate you through some common uses for SuAVE, Limesurvey, CorpusDB, and OpenRefine.
-Follow the steps along with the links.**

-To learn how to...
+Follow the link below if you wish to learn how to...

 - Publish your questionnaire survey data: click [here](https://suave-ucsd.github.io/SuAVE-Documentation/Publish_Questionnare.html)
 - Publish your image gallery: click [here](https://suave-ucsd.github.io/SuAVE-Documentation/Publish_Gallery.html)